Skip to Main Content

 Stay Connected with your Professor and Classmates

 You are not alone!
 All of your classmates are taking the same online courses with you, and your professors are here to help.
 Many courses will feature discussions on LMS, just as they did for in-person classes.
-If your course lacks this, be sure to reach out and keep in touch in other ways - emails to your professor or attending remote Peer Tutoring sessions
+If your course lacks this, be sure to reach out and keep in touch in other ways - emails to your professor or attending Peer Tutoring sessions.

 Don’t be afraid to reach out and say “hi”—stay in touch, we're in this together!